First things first: Hemp (CBD) won’t ever get you high. But marijuana (THC) will.

 Understanding the endocannabinoid system

-CB2 receptors are mostly found within the peripheral nervous system, particularly immune cells, and they play a part in managing inflammation and immune responses.
-CBD doesn’t bind directly to either CB1 or CB2 receptors, but rather it modulates and supports the ECS by influencing the receptors to utilize endocannabinoids more effectively.
+CB2 receptors are mostly found within the peripheral nervous system, particularly immune cells, and they play a part in the body’s natural healing ability, pain sensation, and inflammation response.

 The legality and current state of cannabis

-When it comes to marijuana, legality is very much on a state-by-state basis.
-While some areas permit recreational use, others allow it only for medicinal purposes.
+Marijuana legality is very much on a state-by-state basis.
+While some areas permit recreational use, others allow only medical use.